boen-git/experiment/README.md

 # experiment
-This is an experimental project.
-Hopefully, it will carry on for at least 2 years.
+This is an experimental project, which I hope will continue for at least two (maybe more) years.

-Once I had been told that statistics, as well as some other non-natural sciences, doesn't need researchers to conduct a real experiment, but it does require statistician to simulate and analysis real data to make their theories and methodologies convincing.
-This is quite different from other experiment-based science, which sometime makes me envy about those pure pleasure of a wonderful experiment.
+I once heard that fields like statistics, unlike the natural sciences, don't always require researchers to conduct physical experiments.
+However, statisticians must simulate and analyze real data to make their theories and methodologies convincing.
+This is quite different from other experiment-driven sciences, and sometimes I envy the pure satisfaction of a well-executed experiment.

-However, once I had alse been told that, in statistics, replication is our experiment.
-From my perspective, this statement enlightened me and so I came up with this project, hoping to follow up the famous quote: 'learning by doing'.
-Here I will (hopefully) select articles from certain journals, no matter how good or bad the article is, just follow their brief ideas, and then simulate their simulations.
-I believe this project will shapen my coding skills.
+But then, I was told that in statistics, replication is our experiment.
+This idea resonated with me, inspiring the creation of this project, guided by the famous principle: "learning by doing."
+My plan is to select articles from various journals—regardless of the quality of the article—follow their main ideas, and replicate their simulations.
+I believe this will sharpen my coding skills along the way.

-I hope you are as excited as me when you see this project.
+I hope you're as excited about this project as I am.
 Enjoy!